memo-567/MeshCore-FAQ/README.md

 When a client logs into a room server, the client will receive the previously 16 unseen messages.

+A room server can also take on the repeater role.
+To enable repeater role on a room server, use this command:

+`set repeat {on|off}`

 ---

 ## Initial Setup

+### Q: How many devices do I need to start using meshcore?
+**A:** If you have one supported device, flash the BLE Companion firmware and use your device as a client.
+You can connect to the device using the Android client via bluetooth (iOS client will be available later).
+You can start communiating with other MeshCore users near you.

+If you have two supported devices, and there are not many MeshCore users near you, flash both of them to BLE Companion firmware so you can use your devices to communiate with your near-by friends and family.

+If you have two supported devices, and there are other MeshcCore users near by, you can flash one of your devices with BLE Companion firmware, and flash another supported device to repeater firmware.
+Place the repeater high above ground o extend your MeshCore network's reach.

+If you have more supported devices, you can use your additional deivces with the room server firmware.

 ### Q: What frequencies are supported by MeshCore?
 **A:** It supports the 868MHz range in the UK/EU and the 915MHz range in New Zealand, Australia, and the USA.
 Countries and regions in these two frequency ranges are also supported.
 The firmware and client allow users to set their preferred frequency.